 From start to finish, Luminous Bali was impeccably researched, planned and executed with a rich, full and unique itinerary that left no photographic stone unturned. — Lee Ann Birkenstock, USA

-Beyond Bali’s well-worn tourist routes, Luminous Bali is a 2-island, 12-day journey off-the-beaten-path and into the true heart of the Island of the Gods.
-Bali may be most famous for its lush rainforests, beaches, ethereal green rice terraces & soaring volcanoes, but the island also incredibly rich from a cultural perspective, and people photography will feature prominently as well.
+Beyond Bali’s well-worn tourist spots, Luminous Bali is a 2-island, 12-day journey off-the-beaten-path and into the true heart of the Island of the Gods.
+Bali may be most famous for its honeymooners, lush rainforests, beaches, ethereal green rice terraces & soaring volcanoes, but the island also incredibly rich from a cultural perspective, and people photography will feature prominently as well.

 “David Lazar and his team at Luminous Journeys know what it takes to put together the perfect photo tour.
 After ﬁrst traveling with A.P.
 Soe & then with David Lazar in Bali, I can say they are experts at searching out locations that yield the best photos and are sure to get you there in the very best light… He (David) is very generous with his knowledge of photography and always put our photos ahead of his own.
 Anyone fortunate enough to travel with David or any of the Luminous Photography team is in for a real treat.” – Susan Flickinger, USA

 Luminous Journeys’ “prime directive” is to always put our guests’ image making first and foremost, thereby ensuring the utmost out of your Bali photo tour experience.
 Any photographer, novice to advanced, stands to gain a quite a lot from working with an outstanding professional and all around great guy like David Lazar.
 Whatever your goals are for the tour, he will do his absolute best to help you achieve them.
 These might include capturing certain images, learning more about working with various kinds of light, getting better with camera settings, composition, camera techniques, Photoshop tips & tricks, etc. Image review is also available on request.

-Be sure to check out this excellent article and photographs about Bali published by Photography Life magazine.
+Be sure to check out this excellent David Lazar article and photographs about Bali published by Photography Life magazine.